SethClydesdale/fa-banner-rotator/README.md

 **keep_initial :** When set to ``true`` this option will keep your default banner, and add it to the rotation as well.
 Set this option to ``false`` if you want to remove the default banner from the rotation.

 **remember_position :** When set to ``true`` this option will remember the last banner it was on, so when you change the page it'll start up where it left off.
 Set this option to ``false`` if you want the banner slide show to start over each time.

+**preload :** When this option is set to ``true`` all images in the script will be preloaded.
+This can help prevent jumping and partially loaded images.
+If you don't want the images to be preloaded simply turn this option to ``false``.